jason-c-dev/opencode-flow/docs/GETTING_STARTED.md

-# Getting Started with OpenCode Swarm
+# Getting Started with OpenCode Flow

-This guide will walk you through setting up and using OpenCode Swarm for the first time.
+This guide will walk you through setting up and using OpenCode Flow for the first time.

 ---